Resources

 The American Veterinary Society of Animal Behavior

 The American Veterinary Society of Animal Behavior is a society of veterinarians (also has non-veterinary associate members) who are interested in animal behavior.
 Membership in that society is not a qualification.
-Many of the members do behavior counselling.
+Many of the members do behavior counseling.

 The Society of Veterinary Behavior Technicians